abel1502/bondrewd/docs/source/ideas.md

     tell is another type matches it or not (Still undecided about whether it should only concern specific types, or also generalized ones).
 This is a very raw idea though, I still have a lot to think about here.

+    I guess a "specific type" is something that can be used to compile value manipulations.
+(Maybe this implies that there should be a separate metaclass for `ctime`-types).
+It could actually have separate methods for compile-time and run-time manipulations, allowing to make all `ctime` values to be passed by-reference regardless of attributes...
  - **...**

 ## Code samples